PeterBrain/boilr/README.md

 ## Cost analysis

-Well, let's just asume there is a working product for this scenario out there that costs about 200-400€ without installation (I actually don't know if there is one).

-For me it took three days to each six hours, to get the software up and running (3days x 6h = 18h).
+It took me three days to each six hours, to get the software up and running (3days x 6h = 18h).
 PayScale rates the average salary for an software engineer at 15.50€ per hour in Austria.
 Let me just do the math real quick (24hours * 15.50€/hour = 279€).
 Just shy of 300€ for a simple program.
 BTW, i am just a beginner in python.

-Now for the installation part.
+Now for the electrical installation part.
 An electrician gets 22.30€ per hour (rate also from Payscale for Austria).
 I am not that routined like a real electrician, but I managed to get it done in two hours.
 Quic mafs: (2hours * 22.30€/hour = 44.60€).
 With a little bit of rounding, we settle at 50€.
-My calculation is without all the extra stuff we would have to pay for the electrician, because that is the salary he would get for this job from his boss, and not what we would pay for it.
+My calculation is without all the extra stuff we would have to pay for the electrician, because that is the salary he would get for this job, and not what we would pay for it.
 From experience it would cost about 50-80€ per hour (without material)!

 So, 300€ for the software and 50€ for the electical installation?
-Kind of, but without material costs and without actual costs we would have to pay.
-So my previous three paragraphs are pretty useless, because we can't compare salary of an average software engineer or electrician to the amount on the receipt we would have to pay.
-I plain words: I wasted your time (and my time by writing this).

-At least I get to say: "Hey mum, look what I did"
+Kind of, but with very optimistic calculated installation costs.

 ### TL; DR